-Health Benefits of Fermented Foods
+Benefits of Fermented Foods for Gut Health

 The health benefits of fermented foods are many, starting with their lactic acid bacteria.
 The fermentation process creates naturally occurring 'good guy' bacteria known as probiotics.
-By now we know from recent science, that these probiotics confer a health benefit to the resident microbiome.
+By now we know from recent science, that these probiotics confer a health benefit to the resident gut microbiome.

-Here at Olive My Pickle, we often get the question, "Yes, but how much fermented food should I eat?"
+"Yes, but how much fermented food should I eat?"

-We advocate eating fermented foods three times per day, as snacks or with meals.
-It's the consistent introduction of these live culture fermented foods to your microbiome that creates the most gut health benefits.
-And what's more, is that eating a variety of different fermented foods is key.
-That's because each one has a distinct probiotic profile, and its by this diversity of microbial exposure that your microbiome thrives.
+And what's more, eating a variety of different fermented foods is key.
+That's because each one has a distinct probiotic profile, and it's by this diversity of microbial exposure that your microbiome thrives.

 Three times a day as a lifestyle approach means a lot of fermented foods over the course of your long, healthy life!
 It's important to stay creative, so you don't get bored.
-Novelty and adventure in your good health habits will mean they stick.
-This guide will get you started.

 Prior to getting started with a new healthy habit, it's important to define your intentions and your plan.
 This will help create new good habits by putting the pieces in place to make life easy.

-Why do you want to eat more fermented foods?
 Have you been hearing about their health benefits?
 Are you seeking to improve gut health and digestion?
+Define your why and remember it.

 Wrapping positive emotion around your why and declare your intent by saying out loud, "I love and support my body and it deserves only the best and I deserve to feel good.
 I'm committed to my health and I am powerful to change," is an example of defining and declaring your why.
 You'll stay on course with your healthy habits (in all areas of your life) if you talk kindly to yourself this way.

-Plan Your Fermented Foods
+Plan Your Healthy Servings of Fermented Food

 We have a four simple principles for incorporating fermented foods into your daily life.
 You might call these the secrets to success: